 No written trust agreement

-Trusts without a written trust agreement are considered relevant trusts under the Land Owner Transparency Act.
+Trusts without a written trust agreement are considered relevant trusts under the Act.
 The obligation to file still exists for trusts under an implicit trust agreement even if no written trust agreement (or a trust agreement registered with the Land Title Office under the Land Title Act) exists.

 Alter ego trusts and bare trusts

-Under the Land Owner Transparency Act, a bare trust is considered a relevant trust while an alter ego trust is not.
+Under the Act, a bare trust is considered a relevant trust while an alter ego trust is not.
 The exclusion of alter ego trusts is only relevant when the trustee is the registered owner on title.